mozmar/website-howto/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Mozilla Marketing's Website How To
+Welcome to Mozilla Marketing's Website HowTo
 ==================================

 This document lists general guidelines for website creation at Mozilla,